 Welcome to Cranmer’s Substack by Philip Crump - exploring politics, culture and law.

-As a lawyer, I have spent the last 25 years with my head buried in the minutiae of contracts, oblivious to everything save for family and the superficiality of current events.
-I don’t know why but the time feels right to raise my gaze from the papers on my desk and take a closer look at the challenges that New Zealand faces.
+As a lawyer, I spent 25 years with my head buried in the minutiae of contracts, oblivious to everything save for family and the superficiality of current events.
+For some reason, the moment felt right to lift my gaze from the papers on my desk and examine the challenges facing New Zealand.

 Although I’m a political conservative I’ve never spent much time trying to categorise my political leanings in any great detail - maybe I’m a Red Tory or a reluctant conservative of the type described by Kingsley Amis, I really don’t know: